 We proceed to the proof of Theorem~\ref{thm:random_graphs}. \begin{proof} We construct elements of $\CS_n$ graphically as shown in Fig.~\ref{fig:localgraph}; denote this graph $G$.
 In particular, we begin with an encoder-respecting form, separating the inputs $\CI$, pivots $\CP$, and (non-pivot) outputs $\CO$.
+We choose a spacing $\Sigma$ so that every $\Sigma$ output nodes, we place an input-pivot pair.
+The rate satisfies $R = 1/(\Sigma + 1)$, since for every $\Sigma + 1$ outputs (including pivots) there is 1 input.
 Next, we assign each set of nodes a \textit{locality diameter}, respectively $\D_I, \D_P, \D_O+1$ (the $+1$ since the output node is included in its diameter but does not have a self-edge).
 The boundary conditions are periodic.
 Each node may only connect to output nodes within their locality diameter.
+If two nodes may be connected, we say one is \textit{reachable} from the other.
 We sample from $\CS_n$ by iterating through each connectable edge and randomly including or excluding it from the graph with probability $1/2$; the resulting stabilizer tableau is the one defined by the collection $S := \set{S_v := X(v) Z(N_o(v)) X(p(i(v))) Z(N_o(p(i(v))))}_{v \in \CO}$ as described in Section~\ref{sec:inversion}.
 For notation, we say that $S_v$ contains a Pauli $X_i$ ($Z_i$) if the $i$th element of $S_v$ is $X_i$ or $Y_i$ ($Z_i$ or $Y_i$).
 Our analysis of this stochastic algorithm adapts the techniques in the analysis of Theorem~\ref{thm:quantum_gv} to the graph picture.
 We fix a non-identity Pauli $P$ and consider four cases. \begin{enumerate} \item[(1) ] $P = Z^{\otimes T}$ for $T \subseteq [n]$ and $T$ does not contain any pivots.